swimlane/mongtype/UPGRADE.md

 # Upgrade Guide

+## 3.x to 4.x Upgrade Guide

+Update to Database Client to allow users to provide `MongoClientOptions` to `DatabaseClient.connect()`.
+This changes the argument order so it's not backwards compatible with Mongtype 3.x

 ## 2.x to 3.x Upgrade Guide

 Mongtype now uses the 3.x branch of the MongoDB native driver!